kaiosilveira/refactoring/README.md

 # Refactoring

-**This repository is a work in progress and is being constantly updated.
-Stay tuned!**
+**🚧 This repository is a work in progress and is being constantly updated.
+Stay tuned! 🚧**

 This repository is a working implementation of the refactoring patterns described in the "Refactoring" book, by Martin Fowler.

-Throughout my entire career I've seen experienced engineers falling into the mistake of performing destructive\* changes in a code base and committing it as "refactoring".
+Throughout my entire career I've seen experienced engineers making the mistake of performing destructive\* changes in a code base and committing it as "refactoring".
 I'm no different and have done it myself more times than I can count.
 After reading the book and understanding in-depth what "refactoring" means as a discipline, I started to pay way more attention on the small details involved in changing existing code, either when aiming to improve its readability and architecture or when adding new functionality.
 Fowler mentions the "two hats" in the book as a metaphor to explain that we should do one thing at a time: we are either refactoring or introducing new code / changing behavior, but we should always try to avoid performing both actions at once.

 Another key aspect of refactoring is that although we can do it in a codebase that doesn't contain at least unit tests, it would be way harder, both psychologically and practically.
 Psychologically because we will constantly feel unsure about whether our changes are good and didn't change anything (unless we spend a lot of time doing manually, error-prone manual testing, of course).
 And practically because we would be potentially creating demand for reworks, introducing bugs that will haunt us in the future or even messing up with the commit history and clarity.
 These are the main points that highlights the importance of a healthy test suite around a given code base to allow a refactoring session to be pleasant and productive.